binaryfields/resid-rs/README.md

 ### Status

-The port has reached compliance with original resid implementation as of version 0.3.
+The port has reached compliance with the original resid implementation as of version 0.3.
-The output has been tested and verified to match original implementation.
+Output has been tested and verified to match the original implementation.

-### Roadmap

-v0.4 - resampling support
+Full sampler support has been added to v0.4 which reached feature parity with resid.

 ### Components